PowerShell/PSResourceGet/help/Find-PSResource.md

 ### -CommandName

 The name of the command to search for.
+The name is case-sensitive.

 ```yaml
 Type: System.String[]